cdejuana/webcrawler/readme.md

 ### Data visualization:

-Once you have all the data, to execute the files with the graphics you must:
+Once you have all the data, to visualize the graphics you must:

 1. Enter into graph folder
-2. In UEFA_Graphs.ipynb -> you can see three graphs showing:
+2. Open the file UEFA_Graphs.ipynb and click on run button -> you will see three graphs showing:
 	1. The red cards graph of all teams.
 	2. The yellow cards graph of all teams.
 	3. The 10 teams that have scored the most goals.

-3. In he same folder you can find also 3 Jupyter notebooks with the three individual graphs:
+3. In he same folder you can find also find:
+	1. The file ConclusionAboutGraphs.ipynb -> with an analysis of the data showed in the graphs.
+	2. And 3 Jupyter notebooks with the three individual graphs:
 		1. graph_red_cards.ipynb
 		2. graph_yellow_cards.ipynb
 		3. bargraph_best_teams.ipynb

 ____